The Swan Princess

+The Swan Princess is a 1994 American animated musical romance fantasy comedy film loosely based on the 1877 ballet Swan Lake by Pyotr Tchaikovsky.
+The film was directed by former Disney animation director Richard Rich, who also produced the film with Jared F. Brown, who also serving as executive producer with Seldon O. Young, from a screenplay written by Brian Nissen, and based on a story by Rich and Nissen, with a musical score by Lex de Azevedo, who also wrote the songs with lyricist David Zippel.
+It stars the voices of Jack Palance, Howard McGillin, Michelle Nicastro, John Cleese, Steven Wright, Steve Vinovich, Mark Harelik, James Arrington, Joel McKinnon Miller, Dakin Matthews, and Sandy Duncan.

-The Swan Princess is a 1994 American animated musical fantasy film based on the ballet Swan Lake.
-Featuring Michelle Nicastro, Howard McGillin, Jack Palance, John Cleese, Steven Wright, Sandy Duncan, and Steve Vinovich, the film is directed by former Disney animation director Richard Rich and scored by Lex de Azevedo.
-The film was distributed by New Line Cinema in the United States and by Columbia TriStar Film Distributors International outside the US.
-It was released theatrically on November 18, 1994, and grossed $9.8 million against a $21 million budget, becoming a box-office bomb, mostly due to struggling competition with the release of The Lion King (1994).
-The film later became popular through home video releases and has since been followed by a series of direct-to-video sequels starting in 1997.
+The film was produced by Nest Family Entertainment and Rich Animation Studios and distributed by New Line Cinema in North America and by Columbia TriStar Film Distributors International in international markets.
+Released theatrically on November 18, 1994, The Swan Princess received mixed reviews from critics, and grossed $9.8 million against a $21 million budget, becoming a box-office bomb, mostly due to struggling competition with the release of The Lion King (1994).
+It was later became popular through home video releases and has since been followed by a series of direct-to-video sequels starting in 1997.

 The theme song "Far Longer than Forever" is performed by Regina Belle and Jeffrey Osborne.
 The song was nominated for a Golden Globe in 1995 for Best Original Song.